svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 _Documentation for ee.Image().reduceRegion()_

 Let's go ahead and reduce one of our Atlas V2 images.
 We will use the `ee.Reducer.frequencyHistogram()`, which counts the number of times each value is present.
+Note that these numbers are not the areas of each class, but instead are the number of pixels of each class.
 ~~~
-var statsAtlasV2_2013 = atlasV2_2013.reduceRegion({
+var imageReduction = atlasV2_2013.reduceRegion({
     reducer: ee.Reducer.frequencyHistogram(),
     scale: 30,
     maxPixels: 1e13
   })
-print("atlasV2 stats 2013", statsAtlasV2_2013)
+print("atlasV2 stats 2013", imageReduction)
 ~~~
 {:. .source .language-javascript}
 ~~~